Superman (1978 film series character): Christopher Reeve

 The character and the portrayal by Christopher Reeve has garnered positive reviews from film critics and many other journalists.
 American Film Institute ranked Reeve's take on Superman in the first film as the 26th greatest hero of all time in their AFI's 100 Years...100 Heroes & Villains list.
 Business Insider placed Reeve's Superman as the fourth greatest superhero film performance out of twenty, while The Hollywood Reporter placed it at number three out of fifty top performances in a superhero film.
 In 2009, Entertainment Weekly placed Superman third on its list of the coolest heroes in pop culture.
 Mark Hughes of Forbes felt that Reeve portrays Superman and Clark Kent like two different people, and that it felt like watching two different actors on the screen.
 Ben Kuchera of Polygon opined that the "performance as both Clark Kent and Superman kept the characters distinct, and it was done through his body".
+Reeve's performance has also influenced the comics, as Gary Frank's Superman bears a resemblance to Reeve.

 Brandon Routh

-Routh’s performance as Clark in Superman Returns received mixed reviews, Joe Morgenstern from The Wall Street Journal felt Routh's portrayal of Superman was "somewhat dead or super average.
+Routh's performance as Clark in Superman Returns received generally positive reviews, Joe Morgenstern from The Wall Street Journal felt Routh's portrayal of Superman was "somewhat dead or super average.
 Nothing special."
 Roger Ebert also felt that Routh lacked "charisma as Superman", and surmised that he was only cast because of his resemblance to Reeve.

 Routh won the Saturn Award for Best Actor at the 33rd Saturn Awards for his portrayal of Superman.